VishalTanwani/golang-graphql/README.md

 # golang-graphql
-in this repository you will learn how to create graphql server with golang with postgres as data base not only that u will lear how to create microservice for mailer in golang
+in this repository you will learn how to create graphql server with golang with postgres as data base not only that u will learn how to create microservice for mailer in golang